 La casa grande es de Franco.
 The big house is Franco's.

 Son de ellos los cuadernos blancos?
-Are the white folders theirs?
+Are the white notebooks theirs?

 El carro es de ustedes.
 The car is yours, as in the car belongs to you all.